EndemicMedia/claudecoder/README.md

 - 🔄 **Seamless GitHub Integration** - Works directly within your existing GitHub workflow with zero disruption to your development process
 - 🛠️ **Highly Configurable** - Customize token limits, thinking capabilities, response handling, and more to fit your team's specific needs
 - 🔍 **Context-Aware** - Analyzes your entire repository to ensure changes align with your existing codebase
-- 🚀 **Accelerated Development** - Save time on routine code changes and let your team focus on strategic work
+- **Accelerated Development** - Save time on routine code changes and let your team focus on strategic work
 - 🔒 **Security-Focused** - Your code stays within your own GitHub and AWS environments

 ## 📋 Prerequisites

-Before you can use ClaudeCoder, you need to have:
+Before you can use ClaudeCoderAction, you need to have:

 1. An AWS account with access to AWS Bedrock
 2. AWS credentials (Access Key ID and Secret Access Key) with permissions to invoke AWS Bedrock